saulpierotti/markdown_notebook/LB2.md

   - They observed that disease-related variations not necessarily are linked to perturbations in protein stability
   - There is nonetheless a good (0.88) linear correlation among the 2

+## Predicting the Pathogenicity of Protein Variants

+-

 # Part 2 - Prof. Savojardo

 ## Introduction to the Project